Board of Directors

 She and her husband Peter are the proud parents of four children: Kimberly, David, Kelly, Kristen and seven grandchildren.
 She loves traveling to visit her grandchildren as well as sewing with the Tea Time Quilters and crocheting with the Norteño Knitters and Crochet Club.

-Carla Romero
+Kathy Romero

 TREASURER